grandparkla/beta/pages/events.markdown

 -->

-## Tomorrow
+## Today

-There is one event scheduled for tomorrow.
+There is one event scheduled for today.

 <ol class="event-list" style="grid-template-columns:  1fr;">
   <li>